 Savor wines produced by Finger Lake vineyards with award-winning vintages that are among the best in the world.
-Rochester is home to Casa Larga Vineyards with a tasting room and vines located on a picturesque hill in Fairport, NY, along with and Living Roots Wine & Co. – Rochester’s first urban winery.
+Rochester is home to Casa Larga Vineyards with a tasting room and vines located on a picturesque hill in Fairport, NY and the Mendon, NY, family-run 20 Deep Winery, along with and Living Roots Wine & Co. – Rochester’s first urban winery.

 Rochester is the front door to the Finger Lakes and a short drive to the largest concentration of wineries.
 We’re also home to many wine bars that feature Finger Lakes wines poured by the glass or flight.